 For reconstruction and relocation activities, the homeowner must agree to own the home and use it as their primary residence for a period of 15 years after reconstruction or successful relocation, as secured through a Sworn Grant Agreement in compliance with Rule 35.4 of the Puerto Rico Civil Procedure Rules, 32 LPRA Ap.
 V, R.35.4 (Entry of Judgement by Confession).
 Additionally, for relocation activities, the homeowner and PRDOH will execute and a Direct Mortgage Deed with Imposition of Restrictive Covenants, which shall be recorded in the Puerto Rico Property Registry.
 The latter is a unit of the Puerto Rico Department of Justice.
 If a homeowner moves, sells, leases, transfers, exchanges, donates, vacates, abandons or otherwise alienates the property within the first five (5) years, the entire (100%) amount of the benefit received must be repaid in full to PRDOH.
-If a homeowner moves, sells, leases, transfers, but before completing the 15-year affordability period, the amount of benefit that must be repaid will be determined by the straight-line, linear amortization schedule for the remaining years.
+If a homeowner moves, sells, leases, transfers, exchanges, donates, vacates, abandons or otherwise alienates the property after five (5) years, but before completing the 15-year affordability period, the amount of benefit that must be repaid will be determined by the straight-line, linear amortization schedule for the remaining years.